 Sustainable efficiency upgrade of a pumping station

-The Krimpenerwaard pumping station, on the Lekdijk between Bergambacht and Lekkerkerk in the Netherlands, received a major upgrade in 2020.
+The Krimpenerwaard pumping station, on the Lekdijk between Bergambacht and Lekkerkerk in the Netherlands, received a major upgrade.
 Stork converted the pumping station and installed a BVOP VVT pump turbine developed in-house.
 The unique feature of this pump turbine is not only that fish can swim through it safely, but also that it generates energy.

 The Krimpenerwaard pumping station

 The Krimpenerwaard pumping station pumps water from the ditches in the Krimpenerwaard to the Lek and can also feed water from the Lek to the Krimpenerwaard if more water is needed in the polder.
 In this way, the pump contributes to dry feet and sufficient water for over 50,000 people in the area.